See Apply For SNAP, Cash, Medical Assistance for instructions.

 The time lines for reporting changes depend on the type of assistance being received.
 For more information about reporting changes, please see our policy manual.
 See below for how to report these changes.

-See the Change of Information.
+See the Change of Address, Income or Assets.

 Contact the Illinois State Police, Medicaid Fraud Control Unit.

 The Illinois Pre-Existing Condition Insurance Plan (IPXP) is a transitional insurance program for uninsured Illinois residents.
 The federal health reform law, "Patient Protection and Affordable Care Act" (the "Affordable Care Act"), establishes a federally-funded temporary high risk pool to provide affordable health insurance coverage to people who have been denied insurance because of pre-existing conditions.

 Illinois Department of Human ServicesJB Pritzker, Governor · Grace B. Hou, Secretary